 14 – String Of Pearls

 If you are like me and are looking for an easy succulent to grow indoors, the String of Pearls plant is the way to go.
-Nicknamed Senecio Rowleyanus, this beauty grows in leaps and bounds.
+Nicknamed Senecio Rowleyanus, this beauty grows by leaps and bounds.
 Its thin thread-like stems and fleshy round branches are what makes this strange and yet beautiful succulent so desired.
+I’m so in love with these strange and beautiful houseplants, aren’t you?

 15 – Hoya Plant

 I was surprised to learn there are around two hundred species of Hoya.
-They are tropical plants that need relatively high heat and humidity so if you can provide that living condition, these beauties are worth it.
-The have incredible symmetrical blooms and are breathtakingly beautiful in color and design.
+They are tropical plants that need relatively high heat and humidity, so these beauties are worth it if you can provide that living condition.
+They have incredible symmetrical blooms and are breathtakingly beautiful in color and design.

 PIN IT FOR LATER